sowmyathogiti/Healthify/README.md

 - User can have a clear Clarity and Readability of application buttons.
 - User can have Responsiveness of drop-down lists.
 - User can Distinguish the inactive buttons from active buttons.
+- User can access login page from web application.
+- Admin can access login page from web application.
+- User can update and modify his profile page, track diet and track workout from web application

  ## Assigning user stories to Sprints: